kamil-kw/kamil_cv_1st_project/README.md

 * **Footer:**

-    Set to blanchedalmond to compliment top section of the web with shadow to softy conect with page
+    Set to blanchedalmond to compliment top section of the web with shadow to softy blend with the page

-    Footer include downloadable CV under download icon.
+    Footers include downloadable CV under download icon.

 * **Responsiveness:**

-    Was checked at multiple device sizes to focus on majority of devices currently used world wide
+    Was checked at multiple device sizes to focus on majority of devices currently used worldwide

 ## 5. Development

-Multiple elements was changed during this jurney, start with first wireframe for training reasons, this is my second respiratory I did use to create this project.
+Multiple elements were changed during this journey, starting with the first wireframe for training reasons, this is my second respiratory which I used to create this project.

 * **All pages:**

-During first days of project I did use diferent photo for positioninig, however I change it later for my own picture.
+During the first days of the project I did use different pictures for positioning, however I changed it later for my own picture.

-Original desine was with only a gray color background, this chenged in last days to provide more complimentary photo on top of which I was able to apply gray transparent box to highlight test section.
+Original design was with only a gray color background, this changed recently to provide a more complimentary photo on top of which I was able to apply a gray transparent box to highlight the text section.

 ## 6. End Product